catherinemoresco/PDFProject/README.md

 #### Catherine Also Did the Front-End Design

 There's not much to say here.
-The flask-assets extension was used, which allows for compilation of scss within Flask.
+The flask-assets extension was used, which allows for compilation of SCSS within Flask.
 The stock photo was provided, free, by [Unsplash](https://unsplash.com/).
 I used the Google Fonts API for fonts, which are Montserrat for headers and buttons, and Open Sans for the rest.

 ### Michael Zhao